python/devguide/motivations.rst

    concurrent programming (such as maintaining ``multiprocessing``).

-   As a professional, Antoine has been first specializing in network programming, and more lately in open source data science infrastructure such as Dask, Numba, Apache Arrow.
+   As a professional, Antoine has been first specializing in network programming, and more lately in open source data science infrastructure.
+   He is currently working full time on Apache Arrow as a technical leader for Voltron Data.

 .. topic:: Victor Stinner (France)